| Ko

 Understanding Docker Image Layers

 Docker image layers are the fundamental building blocks of Docker images.
 Each layer captures filesystem changes and stacks as a read-only tier on top of previous layers.
-These layers are unified into a single filesystem through the Union File System and provided to containers.
+Through a Union File System, these layers are presented as a single filesystem view for containers.
 Understanding the layer structure is essential for efficient image building and storage optimization.
 Docker Image Layer Overview What is a Docker Image Layer?
 A Docker image layer is a filesystem snapshot generated by each instruction in a Dockerfile.
 Like Git commits, it stores only the changes from the previous state, maximizing space efficiency. ...

 [email protected]